NathanielJS1541/Transpose_CSV/README.md

 - **Python 3.6+**:  This is required as the script relies on f-strings, which were introduced in Python 3.6.
 - **csv**, **argparse**, and **pathlib** libraries:     These are used to import and export the .csv files, and are (as far as I'm aware) included as standard with most Python installations.

+## How to Run

+The preferred method to run the script is to use python to run `Transpose_CSV.py` from the command line.
+Alternatively, there is an .exe file included in the [latest release](https://github.com/NathanielJS1541/Transpose_CSV/releases/latest).
+This can be run from the command line without using python: `Transpose_CSV.exe`.

 ## Help Output

 ```helpfile